stelligent/cfn_nag/README.md

 1. A bunch of "rule files" sitting around on a filesystem isn't great from a traditional software development perspective.
 There is no version or traceability on these files, so 0.5.x introduces the notion of a "cfn_nag rule gem".
 A developer can develop custom rules as part of a separate gem, version it and install it... and those rules are referenced from cfn_nag as long as the gem metadata includes `cfn_nag_rules => true`.
-For a gem named like "cfn-nag-hippa-rules", any \*.rb under lib/cfn-nag-hippa-rules will be loaded.
+For a gem named like "cfn-nag-hipaa-rules", any \*.rb under lib/cfn-nag-hipaa-rules will be loaded.
 Any custom rules should derive from CfnNag::BaseRule in cfn-nag/base_rule (*not* cfn-nag/custom-rules/base).
 If the rule must derive from something else, defining a method `cfn_nag_rule?` that returns true will also cause it to be loaded as a rule.

 2. When cfn_nag is running in an AWS Lambda - there isn't really a filesystem (besides /tmp) in the traditional sense.
 Therefore, only core rules are usable from the Lambda.
 To support custom rules, cfn_nag supports discovering rules